mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * `GroupContext.extensions`
 * `GroupContextExtensions.extensions`

-A set of values reserved for GREASE have been registered in the various registries in {{iana-considerations}}.
+Values reserved for GREASE have been registered in the various registries in {{iana-considerations}}.
 This prevents conflict between GREASE and real future values.
 The following values are reserved in each registry:
 `0x0A0A`, `0x1A1A`, `0x2A2A`, `0x3A3A`, `0x4A4A`, `0x5A5A`, `0x6A6A`, `0x7A7A`,